m-clark/data-processing-and-visualization/workshop_visualization/ReadMe.md

 ### A note about the code

 The code is purled from the document automatically without any additional cleaning.
 You will see both code plus commented chunk titles, as well as section headers.
+To make things easier for the online workshop, I have split out a clean version of the code from the ggplot2 section (`ggplot_demos.R`), which will mostly be all you'll need.

 ### A note about the exercises